Schnouki/buildpack-sentry-sourcemaps/README.md

   URL (`https://example.com/dist/js/`) or a tilde-based prefix (`~/dist/js/`, see the [documentation][docs] for details).
 Make sure to include the final slash if it's needed.
-- `SOURCEMAP_SENTRY_ORG`: the organization to search against for releases

 Then add this buildpack to your app: